• Skip to primary navigation

 In winter, it's so warm and comforting to drink jujube tea and snack on some hotteok (Korean pancakes.)

-You can make a big batch of jujube ginger tea and keep the tea in an air-tight container for up to 3-5 days.
+You can make a big batch of jujube ginger tea and store in the fridge in an air-tight container for up to 3-5 days.

-2. When using red dates, we are told to remove the pit before cooking, if not they'll be very heaty (and you'll be more likely to develop sore throats, fever or acne, which no one wants!)
-I know some people don't though- if you choose not to core them, do use the kitchen scissor to make a deep cut or 2 in the fruit to help the flavour develop better.
+Tip #2: When using red dates, we are told to remove the jujube seed before cooking, if not they'll be very heaty (and you'll be more likely to develop a sore throat, fever or acne, which no one wants!)
+I know some people don't though.
+If you choose not to core them, do use the kitchen scissor to make a deep cut or 2 in the fruit to help the flavour develop better.

 Is jujube tea good for you?